 They mean that our clients can do a lot more with their day – for example they don’t need to get to the race four hours early to make sure they can get a spot by the barriers.

 It also means they’re not caught out by last minute changes to the road closures.
 For example when the police in Tignes made a last minute decision to close the road the night before, it sadly meant many people were caught out – but not guests with an Approved Operator.

-Of the six Approved Operators, only three are Premium Approved Operators – and we are one of them.
+Of the Approved Operators, only two are diamond level Approved Operators in the UK – and we are one of them.

 This means we have unlimited access, and first call on the experiences mentioned above.